g1eny0ung/dotfiles/README.md

 ## How to use

-Not auto link shell script there, because I think you won't be use all features of my specified.
+No auto-link shell script here, because I think you won't use all features of my specified.

 Go through the files you want.